 You’ll find many “rules” promoted about what it costs to maintain a boat.
 Most of them are obviously wrong, because they are based on what you paid to buy the boat.
 An older boat with a lot of problems is going to sell for less than a shiny new boat in great condition.
 Do you really think that older boat will take LESS maintenance?
 If you get a boat for free, is the maintenance free?
 Of course not.
 We need a “rule” based on a more intelligent starting point.

 My guidelines make the assumption that you are starting with a boat that is in good shape, and you want to keep it in condition as close to “like new” as possible.
-What most traditional sailors would call “Bristol condition.”
+In what most traditional sailors would call “Bristol condition.”
 I am also assuming that you will do a significant fraction of the work on the boat yourself.
 Not everything, but the basics.

 What you paid for the boat has very little to do with the cost of keeping her in good shape.
 Rather the number to use as a basis is what would it cost you to buy that boat NEW TODAY.
 Obviously, many boats are long out of production, so you’ll have to make a best guess based on similar boats.
 Once you have that number, expect to pay 5% of that number, on average, every year to keep and maintain it.
 Yes, that is a big number.
 If it sounds too big, see Rule One, above!

-Let’s put some hypothetical numbers out there: A middle line, 40 foot, ocean cruising sailboat sells, new, today, for something on the order of $400,000.
+Let’s put some hypothetical numbers out there: A middle-of-the-line, 40 foot, ocean cruising sailboat sells, new, today, for something on the order of $400,000.
 By my rule, you can expect to pay roughly $20,000 in an average year to dock, insure, supply, and maintain such a boat.
 It makes no difference how old that boat is, or what you paid for it.
 The average cost to keep it going does not go down with age, but rather rises every year with inflation.

 Obviously, this can vary by a very large margin depending on where you keep the boat, how you use it, and your desire/ability to do some, most, or all the work yourself.
 Also, some years will be “cheap” and others very much not so.
 For example, every 10 to 15 years you’ll need to replace the standing rigging on that 40 foot boat.
 That will cost something like $8000.
 About the same frequency you’ll need a full set of new sails, about $10,000.